What is Repatha Pushtronex?

 Do not shake this medicine.
 Do not use if the medicine has changed colors or has particles in it.
 Call your pharmacist for new medicine.

-You should not stop using evolocumab without your doctor's advice, or your LDL cholesterol levels may increase.
+You should not stop using Repatha Pushtronex without your doctor's advice, or your LDL cholesterol levels may increase.

 What happens if I miss a dose?

-Use the missed dose within 7 days after that injection was due.
-Skip the missed dose if you are more than 7 days late for the injection.
+Use the missed dose within 7 days after that injection was due, but skip the missed dose if you are more than 7 days late.
 After a missed dose, go back to your original schedule and use the medicine again when your next scheduled dose is due.

 What happens if I overdose?